 I was born in Paris, France, but grew up in Fremont, California.
 I have been back in Paris for sixteen years.
 I am bilingual in French and English.
 I’m very proud of my French / American culture.

-I’m also a mother to a beautiful seven years old daughter named Aaliyah, and we currently live in the Parisian suburb.
+I’m also a mother to a beautiful seven year old daughter named Aaliyah, and we currently live in the Parisian suburbs.

 In my spare time, I love studying and learning foreign languages and new information technologies.
 I am currently studying German and Mandarin Chinese.